Rafael Devers Preview, Player Props: Red Sox vs. Nationals

 Rafael Devers At The Plate

-- He ranks 62nd in batting average, 63rd in on base percentage, and 19th in slugging among the qualifying hitters in MLB.
+- Among the qualifying hitters in MLB, he ranks 64th in batting average, 62nd in on-base percentage, and 19th in slugging.

-- In 42.0% of his games this year, Devers has had at least one RBI.
-He's picked up more than one in 17.0% and driven in three or more of his team's runs in eight contests.
+- Devers has picked up an RBI in 41.6% of his games this year, with more than one RBI in 16.8% of his games.
+He has also driven in three or more runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.